Demi Moore, Timothee Chalamet and Conclave cast win at Screen Actors Guild

 Musical Wicked, which stars Cynthia Erivo and Ariana Grande, had five nominations but won nothing.

-Other titles like Anora and The Brutalist, starring Adrien Brody, also missed out in the acting categories, despite wins so far for Brody at the Golden Globes, Baftas and Critics Choice Awards.
+Other titles such as Anora and The Brutalist, starring Adrien Brody, also missed out in the acting categories, despite wins so far for Brody at the Golden Globes, Baftas and Critics Choice Awards.

+The In Memoriam section featured stars who recently died, including Dame Maggie Smith, who is one of the actors to have received the most SAG nods in a year after she received four nominations in 2013 for TV show Downton Abbey and comedy film The Best Exotic Marigold Hotel, and Donald Sutherland.